rileywheadon/poll-app/ROADMAP.md

 - [ ] Round percentages on choose one/choose many
 - [ ] Make sure that KDE works with 0/1 responses
 - [ ] Additional issue with the KDE at 4 responses (or on duplicate responses?)
+- [ ] Add a message/graphic to an empty feed

 # Roadmap